abcxyz/pmap/README.md

 for privacy data mappings/wipeout plans.
 We rely on GitHub to preserve change history and enable multi-person review.

-Users can determine how to group privacy data mappings/wipeout plans as long as at least one level of group are needed
+The central privacy team can determine how to group privacy data mappings/wipeout plans as long as at least one level of group are needed
 (Sub folders in the root of the central GitHub repository are needed).
 Files containing privacy data mappings/wipeout plans can’t be stored